NEY-GLH/.github/.github/ISSUE_TEMPLATE/pull_request_template.md

 ## Documentation and validation

-- List documentation that will need changing or writing
+- List documentation that will need changing or writing.
 - Indicate the level of validation required - if the output used for downstream analysis could be affected by the changes, then a higher level of validation will be required.